+Associate Professors Harrison, Head; Bogie, and Sheldon Assistant Professor Tieman Instructors Broadfoot and Rankin
-501. Population Problems (5).

-Problems of quantity and quality of population including problems of composition distribution and migration.
-Attention is given to Alabama population.

-502. Social Theory (5).
-Pr., SY 201.

-The development of sociological theory from the Nineteenth Century to the present.

-503. Cultural Change (5).
+- 501. Population Problems (5).
+Problems of quantity and quality of population including problems of composition, distribution and migration.
+Attention is given to Alabama - 502.
+Social Theory (5).
+Pr., SY 201.The development of sociological theory from the Nineteenth Century to the present. - 503.
+Cultural Change (5).
 Pr., SY 211.

-Contemporary primitive, traditional and urban cultures, and recent research in cultural change.
+Contemporary, primitive, traditional, and urban cultures, and recent research in cultural change. - 505.
+Urban Sociology (5).

-504. Sociology of Power (5).
 Pr., SY 201.

-A systematic concern with the dimensions and distribution of power in social life.

-505. Urban Sociology (5).
+Growth and decline of cities with special emphasis on ecological demographic characteristics, associations and institutions, class systems, and housing and city planning. - 507.
+Sociological Analysis of American Society (5).
 Pr., SY 201.

-Growth and decline of cities with special emphasis on ecological demographic characteristics, associations and institutions, class systems, and housing and city planning.

-507. Sociological Analysis of American Society (5).
-Pr., SY 201.

 An analysis of major American social institutions, including the family, religion, education, government, and the economy.
-Social organization, value and normative systems, population, social stratification, and social change are also considered9

-508. Industrial Sociology (5).
+Social organization, value and normative systems, population, social stratification, and social change are also considered. - 508.
+Industrial Sociology (5).
 Pr., SY 201.
 The sociological approach to business organization and industrial relations.
-Emphasis given to organization principles operative in the economic life within a social system such as a factory or business establishment.

-509. Sociology of Religion (5).
+Emphasis given to organization principles in the economic life within a social system such as a factory or business establishment. - 509.
+Sociology of Religion (5).
 Pr., SY 201.

-Analysis of religion as a social institution as found in the world's great religions.

-510. Sociology of the Family (5).
+Analysis of religion as a social institution as found in the world's great religions. - 510.
+Sociology of the Family (5).
 Pr., SY 201.
 An in depth analysis of family systems in the United States, including their structural features, internal dynamics, and current trends.